ajcmde/crc/README.md

     XOrOut: Xor CRC value
   > Function will fail, if number of crcbits are not supported or system does not provided enough memory to hold the CRChandle_t

-  1b. initialize CRC by specifing a name (see source code for valid names ;-) ):
+  1. b. initialize CRC by specifing a name (see source code for valid names ;-) ):
   CRChandle_t *CRCCreateFromName(char *CRCname)
     CRCname: name of CRC
   > Function will fail, if number of crcbits are not supported, name is not known or system does not provided enough memory to hold the CRChandle_t

   2. Calculate CRC:
   CRC_t CRC(CRChandle_t *CRChandle, uint8_t *Buffer, size_t Length)
     CRChandle: handle of CRC
     Buffer: data
     Length: length of data

   3. Dump CRC as C code to initialize a static CRC handle while compiling:
     char *CRCdump(CRChandle_t *CRChandle);
   > Function will return an allocated string.

+  4. Destroy a non static CRC handle
+    void CRCDestroy(CRChandle_t *CRChandle);
+    CRChandle: handle of CRC

 # example 1
     #include "CRC.h"